Commanders 3-Round 2025 NFL Draft according to PFF mock simulator

 The Commanders enter the draft with needs at wide receiver, offensive tackle, edge rusher, and cornerback (thanks to Ron Rivera’s knuckleheaded decision to draft Emmanuel Forbes Jr. in the first round in 2023).

-So what did the simulator churn out for the Commanders in the first three rounds?
+So what did the simulator churn out for Washington in the first three rounds?

 Commanders get North Carolina RB Omarion Hampton in first